thiagobustamante/typescript-ioc/README.md

 ## Browser usage

-It was tested with browserify, but it should work with any other similar tool, like webpack.
+It was tested with browserify and webpack, but it should work with any other similar tool.

 ## Best practices